mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Saturday, 01 November 2025

-- The average temperature today is 11.47˚C,
+- The average temperature today is 10.82˚C,
-- With highs of 12.21˚C and lows of 10.71˚C,
+- With highs of 11.64˚C and lows of 10.39˚C,
-- It may feel like 10.68˚C with broken clouds
+- It may feel like 10.02˚C with scattered clouds
-- The wind speed is 4.47m/s and visibility is 10000m
+- The wind speed is 3.13m/s and visibility is 10000m
-- The pressure is 996hPa and humidity is 77%
+- The pressure is 997hPa and humidity is 79%
 - The sun will rise at 07:02 and set at 16:40

 <!-- weather_marker ends -->